 I can do all things through him who strengthens me.

 This verse is often used as a personal motivation to get through something tough.
 We use it as a rallying cry to win the game, get through a tough test, deal with a breakup, achieve a record workout, or finish a project.
 But when Paul wrote this verse that’s not what he had in mind.
 In fact it’s not even close.
+This easily makes the last of common Bible verses taken out of context.

 The context of this verse tells us this, but because many just read this single verse many have missed the real purpose of this passage.
 Paul is actually talking about being content whether we are hungry or full, having plenty or little, in prison or free.
 He’s saying that God will get him through the seasons that God brings him too.
 Not that we can accomplish whatever we want.